 You can use as many or as little sets as you want.
 For a single duvet I usually use 4 sets evenly spaced.

 Mark your point where you want the poppers to go.
 First pierce the hem with the cover pin from the inside to the outside.
 When you press the top hem onto the cover pin it will mark the place of the matching popper.
 Fit the popper button onto the pin and press with the tool.

 And that's it - the duvet cover is done!

 Let's make a pillowcase

-Fold one short edge to the inside right sides together.
+Fold one short edge with right side of the flap to the right side of pillow fabric.
 The fold should be about 14cm long.
 Press the fold with iron.

 Open up the fold and sandwich the other edge inside the fold - take the opposite short edge and bring it to the line of the fold and cover with the flap.